 Seriously, so many features.
 Here is a quick rundown of what you can expect (Note: the features vary by plan):

-Pricing: PlannThat offers four different plans, from free to an unlimited plan that is just $12 a month.
+Pricing: PlannThat offers four different plans, from free to $75 a month.
 Features vary by plan, but the free version offers up to 30 uploads a month, the ability to upload videos, editing tools, and repost tools.
 Compared to other tools, it is seriously affordable.

 Great for: Medium-sized or fast-growing teams that need a lot of features but don’t want to pay an arm and a leg.
-At $12 a month, their Unlimited package is a steal.
+At $15 a month, their unlimited package (with unlimited media uploads and scheduled posts) is a steal.

 Some Instagram planners offer tons of features, but their interface makes those features hard to use.
 Later offers plenty of features and makes them super simple to use.
 If you are looking to drive sales from your Instagram account, Later is a fantastic choice.